X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain11lighting.md

     _viewMatrix = Matrix.CreateLookAt(new Vector3(0, -40, 100), new Vector3(0, 50, 0), new Vector3(0, 1, 0));
 ```

-Next, we will update our **SetUpVertices** method with 6 vertices that define the 2 triangles of the example above using out new **VertexPositionColorNormal** declaration:
+Next, we will update our **SetUpVertices** method with 6 vertices that define the 2 triangles of the example above using our new **VertexPositionColorNormal** declaration:

 ```csharp
     private void SetUpVertices()